tomaspzpeborges/MastersGroupProject/README.md

 model, enabling effective order generation and decision-making.
 The findings contribute to understanding transformer models’ effectiveness in medium-frequency cryptocurrency price prediction and provide a promising architecture for future research and development in this evolving field.

+# Context
+This work was developed as the final year thesis for MEng Computer Science at the University of Leeds.
+Tomás ZB achieved a project grade of 87 and the work was consired fit for publishing.